Selva163/MFO_Stadium_Challenge/README.md

 Objective is to allocate stadiums for each of the matches for the given constraints

-following are the inputs we may need to adjust as per our requirements ( from line 5 to line 20 )
+following are the inputs we may need to adjust as per our requirements ( from line 5 to line 20 in MFO_Stadium_Challenge.py file)

 #number of teams